AllYourBot/hostedgpt/README.md

 [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy)

-4. Find hostedgpt in the list of repositories and click **Connect**
+4. Find hostedgpt in the list of repositories and click **Connect**.
+If you don't see an option to connect then skip this step, sometimes it's automatic.
-5. Provide a unique Blueprint name such as "hostedgpt-<yourname>".
+5. In Blueprint Name, type anything such as "hostedgpt-<yourname>"
 6. Click **Apply**
 7. Wait for the hostedgpt database and web service to be deployed.
-After they are, click "Dashboard" at the top of the Render screen.
+After they are, click **Dashboard** at the top of the Render screen.
+If an error occurs, skip to Troubleshooting below.
-8. You should see two "Service Names" called **hostedgpt**, click the one that is of type "Web Service"
+8. You should see two "Service Names" called "hostedgpt-..." (the name you picked), click the one that is of type **Web Service**
 9. On the details screen, click the URL that looks something like _hostedgpt-XXX.onrender.com_

+## Troubleshooting Render

+1. If you encountered an eerror while waiting for the services to be deployed on Render, click **Dashboard** at the top of the Render screen and click the Service that failed.
+2. It should take you to the Events section and the top event should explain the error.
+It will probably contain a link to click to the **deploy logs**
+3. Scroll back up through the logs and find any instances of errors.
+[Open a new Issue for us](https://github.com/hostedgpt/hostedgpt/issues/new) and share this.

+# Contributing

+We welcome contributors!
+After you get your developoment environment setup, review the list of Issues.
+We organize the issues into Milestones and are currently working on v0.8.
+[View 0.8 Milestone](https://github.com/hostedgpt/hostedgpt/milestone/3).
+Look for any issues tagged with **Good first issue**.

+## Setting up Development

+1. Use the same GitHub fork you created when you "Set Up Live App" or create a new one: Click Fork > Create New Fork
+2. On your newly created fork page, click the green Code button and copy the URL to the clipboard
+3. On your machine (e.g. these instructions are for Mac) run the usual `git clone [url you copied]`
+4. `cd ` into that directory and `cat .tool-versions` to see what version of ruby the project is using.
+Check your local ruby version (`ruby --version`) and install the version the project is using.
+5. `psql --version` to ensure you have postgres installed and running.
+Any version 16.x should work.
+6. `bundle install`
+7. `bin/rails db:setup`  < Note: This will load the sample fixture data into your database
+8. `bin/rails dev`  < Starts up all the services
+9. Point your browser to `localhost:3000` and register as a new user